Broadcast Maintenance Technician (Multimedia)

 You will be evaluated for this job based on how well you meet the qualifications above.

-Once your resume or application is submitted, a review of your qualification will be made to ensure you meet the job requirements and competencies required for this position.
+Once your resume or application is submitted, a review of your qualifications will be made to ensure you meet the job requirements and competencies required for this position.

-Possession of competencies may be addressed in a cover letter or resume.
+Possession of competencies may be addressed in a cover letter and/or resume.
 To determine if you are qualified for this job, a review of your resume and supporting documentation will be made and compared against your responses to the occupational questionnaire.
 The numeric rating you receive is based on your responses to the questionnaire.
 If, after reviewing your resume and or supporting documentation, a determination is made that you have inflated your qualifications and or experience, your score can and will be adjusted to more accurately reflect your qualifications.
 Please follow all instructions carefully.
 Errors or omissions may affect your rating.
 You will then be placed in one of three rating categories: